dward2/BME547/Assignments/ECG_Analysis/README.md

 * Adequate unit test coverage and functional modularity
 * Python style and docstrings
 * Achieves functional specifications
-* Works with all of the provided test data
+* Works with all the provided test data
 * Any of the workflow or python methodology criteria from previous assignments